 The answers we present represent the average that this panel of experts produces.
 It is not a survey of Israelis, and the average we post here doesn’t

 However, the panel’s record is quite good, and our

 monthly survey deserves the attention it is getting.
 It is good because

 for many reasons, one of them being its inclusiveness of experts with

 different views.
 It is not a panel with “right wing” or “left wing”

 tendencies – no more than the tendencies of the “average” Israelis.

-Thus, when the panel ranks the candidates or the policies in the
+Thus, when the panel is ranking the candidates or the policies of the

 US political arena and the US government, it doesn’t distort the